 FuboTV Continues to Move Toward Live TV Sports Betting

-Given how fast the entire sports betting industry has evolved in the past few years, new and exciting innovations are just around the corner.
+Given how fast the entire US sports betting industry has evolved in the past few years, new and exciting innovations are just around the corner.
 A perfect example is fuboTV as a live streaming sports platform.
 All indications project a move toward becoming a live streaming sports betting platform as well.

 Upgrades to its sports app dashboard point in this direction.
 Sports fans now have access real time sports stats and data.
 There is even an ongoing contest to win a year’s free subscription to the service directly tied to live sporting events.